 When looking for an at-home or telecommuting job, keep an eye out for scams.
 According to Forbes‘ “Become a Work-At-Home Mom,” avoid listings that promise easy money for easy work, don’t have the hiring company’s name identified, use public email domains such as hotmail, gmail, or anonymous Craig’s List accounts, or overuse exclamation marks or dollar signs.
 Don’t fall for any ad that promises you wads of cash or asks you to fork over money in exchange for a starter kit or marketing materials.
 And, if they don’t pay you on time, cut your losses and discontinue providing services for them.

 Yes, you can put an end to commutes from hell and remain in the comfort of your own home–while making money.
 By starting your own home-based business, you can take back control of your life and make Mr. Chronic Halitosis someone else’s problem.

 Having difficulties deciding what at-home business best suits your personality type?
 Check out “How to Find the Best Opportunity for Your Personality” and begin a journey of self-exploration.

-Kimberley Laws is a freelance writer, avid blogger, and Career Counselor.
+Kimberley Laws is a freelance writer, avid blogger and Certified Career Counselor who loves being her own boss as she is very easy to work for.
 You can follow her at The Embiggens Project.